-- 61. The development of this corporate strategy, the consultation we conducted to invite views on it, and the information we have provided on the costs of delivering it has been undertaken in line with the commitments we made in our policy on fee charging, both in relation to how we calculate the fees we charge and how we explain that to registrants. - 62.
+The development of this corporate strategy, the consultation we conducted to invite views on it, and the information we have provided on the costs of delivering it has been undertaken in line with the commitments we made in our policy on fee charging, both in relation to how we calculate the fees we charge and how we explain that to registrants.

 The fees policy sets out three key principles.
-These principles and the explanation of them, have been reproduced here: - Fee levels should be primarily determined by the cost of regulating each registrant group: we will seek to minimise the ways in which registrants fund regulatory activity that is not generated by them by removing, as far as practicable, cross subsidy between different groups.
-We will do this by allocating costs, as far as possible, where they fall.
-Where a degree of cross subsidy is necessary, we will explain this.
+For ease of reference, these principles and the explanation of them, have been reproduced here: